The Egyptian Goddess of Eternal Life: Isis

 The most familiar account of the Isis-Osiris story is from a Roman named Plutarch, written in the 1st century.
 In that version, Set held a banquet for Osiris, in which he brought in a beautiful box, and said that whoever could best fit into the box would get to keep it.
 Set previously measured Osiris in his sleep and made sure that the box was the perfect size for Osiris.
 Several men tried to see if they could fit.
 Once it was Osiris’s turn to see if he could fit in the box, Set closed the lid on him, so that the box now became a coffin for Osiris.
 Set flung the box in the Nile so that it would drift far away.
 Isis went looking for the box, so that Osiris could have a proper burial.
 She found the box in a city along the Phoenician coast, and brought it back to Egypt, hiding it in a swamp.
 Of course, Set went hunting that night and found the box.
 Enraged, Set chopped Osiris’s body into fourteen pieces and scattered them all over Egypt to ensure that Isis could never find Osiris again for a proper burial.
 Isis and her sister Nephthys went looking for these pieces, and as is known from the earlier version, found all of them except for the phallus, which she made of gold.
 So it will be left to the reader which version of the Isis and Osiris myth they prefer.

-The Reputation of Isis Spreads to Other Countries
+The Reputation of Isis Spreads to other Regions

 But even though she had all these titles and accolades, Isis wanted even more power, enough to be stronger than all of the gods.
 She hatched a plot to find a poisonous snake, and sent it to bite Ra, the highest god.
 He became very sick and weak from the snake bite, and called for Isis to perform her magic to cure him of the serpent’s attack.
 Cunning Isis declared she was powerless to purge such strong venom, unless she knew Ra’s secret name, the one which gave him his very essence and all his great power.
 Ra grew weaker and more desperate, until he finally had no choice but to whisper the word into Isis’s ear.
 She then cured Ra, but the price he paid gave Isis eternal power over him.